orhanobut/wasp/README.md

 ```

 ###Usage
 Create a service interface.
-This will be used to make the network requests.
-You can use appropriate annotations to define the request.
-GET,DELETE,POST,PUT can be used for http method. @Path is used to replace. @Query is used to add query params, @Header is used to add headers.
+This will be used to make the network requests.You can use appropriate annotations to define the request.

+- @GET,@DELETE,@POST,@PUT can be used for http method.
+- @Path is used for replacement for specific words in the url.
+- @Query is used to add query params
+- @Header is used to add headers.

 ```java
 public interface MyService {